nickGermi/atc/README.md

 ## Local Dev Setup

-These instructions will get you a copy of the project up and running on your local development machine and testing purposes.
-See deployment for notes on how to deploy the project on AWS.
+Instructions below will get you a copy of project up and running on your local development enviroment for testing purposes.
+See deployment for instructions on how to deploy the project on AWS.

 ### Prerequisites